Patterns in Sinai's walk: The limit points of the environment

-Regarding the first assertion of the proposition, note that by Proposition \ref{geomSequences1}, $m(Z_{c^{i_k}})$ has limit points in $\C{K}$.
-Pick one, say $\mu$, and then passing to a further subsequence along which $a_k$ converges to some limit $a(c)$, we see that $\mu_{1/a(c)}$ is a limit point along the sequence $t_k$.
+Regarding the first assertion of the proposition, note that by Proposition~\ref{geomSequences1}, $m(Z_{c^{i_k}})$ has limit points in $\C{K}$.
+Pick one, say $\mu$, and then passing to a further subsequence along which $a_k$ converges to some limit $a(c)\in[1, c]$, we see using the claim above that $\mu_{1/a(c)}$ is a limit point along the sequence~$t_k$.

-For the second assertion, we have by Propositions \ref{geomSequences1}, \ref{geomSequences2} that almost surely, all limit points along $c^k$ are exactly the elements of the set $\mathcal K$.
-It remains to show that along the above $t_k\to\infty$, we don't get limit points outside $\C{K}$.
-If $\mu'$ is a limit point along $t_k$, then as above, we pass to a further subsequence along which $a_k$ converges to some limit $a(c)$.
-It follows then that along $c^{i_k}$, $\mu'_{a(c)}$ is a limit point.
-By Proposition \ref{geomSequences1}, we have $I(\mu'_{a(c)})\le1$.
-So that $I(\mu')=I(\mu'_{a(c)})\le1$, i.e., $\mu'\in \C{K}$. \end{proof}
+For the second assertion, we have by Propositions \ref{geomSequences1},~\ref{geomSequences2} that almost surely, all limit points along $c^k$ are exactly the elements of the set $\mathcal K$.
+It remains to show that along the above sequence $(t_k)_{k\ge1}$, we do not get limit points outside $\C{K}$.
+If\vadjust{\goodbreak} $\mu'$ is a limit point along $t_k$, then as above, we pass to a further subsequence along which $a_k$ converges to some limit $a(c)\in[1, c]$.
+It follows again from the claim above that along $c^{i_k}$, $\mu'_{a(c)}$ is a limit point.
+By Proposition~\ref{geomSequences1}, we have $I(\mu'_{a(c)})\le1$.
+So that $I(\mu')=I(\mu'_{a(c)})\le1$, that is, $\mu'\in\C{K}$. \end{pf}